How do I change my address?

 Former students/graduates may change their address by fax, 215-951-1785, or regular mail sent to La Salle University, Box 818, 1900 West Olney Avenue, Philadelphia, PA 19141.
 Please include the following information when either faxing or mailing your request: old address, new address and phone number, copy of photo ID, and your signature.
 Please allow 3-5 business days.

 How do I request enrollment verification?

 The Office of the University Registrar verifies enrollment, graduation, and student status (full-time/part time).
 Various forms from health insurers, employers, lending agencies, and other entities may be sent to our office via mail or fax.
-Students may also request enrollment verification in person.
-Please click here to be connected to our enrollment verification on-line form.
+Students may review and print their own enrollment verification or order one from the Registrar’s Office.
+Please click here to be connected to our enrollment verification request options.

 How do I order an official transcript of my academic record?

 Official Transcripts bearing the signature of the University Registrar and the seal of the University are sent at the request of the student, to other institutions, organizations, or the student themselves.
 Students may request their transcript on-line, by mail or in person.
 There is a $5.00 fee per copy.
 Students wishing to order a transcript on-line can click here to be connected to the on-line service.
 Students wishing to order their transcript through the mail can click here to find our transcript request form to be mailed to: La Salle University, Office of the University Registrar/Box 818, 1900 West Olney Avenue, Philadelphia, PA 19141.
 Students wishing to come to our office in person may come to the Administration Building, 3rd floor, Please visit “Our Office” under “Location and Hours” for our office hours.

 Please note: no transcript can be issued until all financial obligations to the University have been satisfactorily met.
 Transcript requests will not be accepted by fax, phone or e-mail.